 1. Direct Ownership

 Direct ownership is when someone individually acquires and manages a multifamily property.
-Multifamily investing generally requires at least 25-30% equity before a buyer can obtain financing, which makes direct ownership a challenge for some investors.
-Moreover, direct ownership is a form of active real estate investing and does not offer the same hands-off, passive benefits one would realize if investing in a REIT or syndication (see below).
+Multifamily investing generally requires at least 25-30% equity before a buyer can obtain financing.
+This often which makes direct ownership a challenge for some investors.
+Moreover, direct ownership is a form of active real estate investing.
+Meaning does not offer the same hands-off, passive benefits one would realize if investing in a REIT or syndication (see below).

 2. Real Estate Investment Trust (REIT)

 Investing in a REIT is similar to investing in a mutual fund.
 Essentially, you are buying stock in a real estate portfolio that is actively managed by the REIT.
 According to federal regulations, REITs are required to return 90% of profits to their investors.
-The benefit of buying into a REIT is that you can buy and sell shares at any time, which is a way for investors to preserve liquidity in a way that cannot be done by directly investing in real estate.
+The benefit of buying into a REIT is that you can buy and sell shares at any time.
+This is a option for investors to preserve liquidity in a way that cannot be done by directly investing in real estate.

 3. Real Estate Syndication

 An increasingly popular way of investing in multifamily real estate is via a syndication.
 A syndication is an entity created by an adept real estate sponsor who aggregates capital from individuals and then invest that capital (typically, alongside their own) in a multifamily property.
 Each syndication may have a different minimum investment threshold, say $75,000 or $100,000 per person.
-Investors share in the project’s risk and reward, with each being paid out a share of the profits accordingly.
+Investors share the risk and reward of the project and receive a share of the profits accordingly.

-One of the benefits of real estate syndication is that you, as an individual investor, are considered a “limited partner”.
+As an individual investor, real estate syndication benefits you by making you a “limited partner”.
 The only responsibility of an LP is to bring capital to the table.
 Meanwhile, the “general partner,” or GP, takes responsibility for finding and managing deals.
-The GP brings their real estate expertise in exchange for a share of the profits, but is typically paid out only after the LPs have made their profits.
+In exchange for a share of the profits, the GP provides their real estate expertise, but typically receives payment only after the LPs have made their profit.
 This structure ensures that the GP/LP’s interests are aligned.

 Real estate investing can be highly lucrative.
 It is an asset class that has many avenues for investors depending on their individual risk profiles and investment time horizons.
 Multifamily, more specifically, has several advantages that any investor considering real estate will want to consider.
 It helps investors diversify their portfolios, mitigate risk, and generate highly tax-advantaged, passive income on a monthly basis.